ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/introduction.markdown

 ### Etags

 Documents don't have etags.
 Instead, since documents can be stored in a cluster environment, that is on different nodes, they use a change vector to reflect changes on particular cluster nodes.
 The change vector is composed of list of node IDs and a sequential number (per node).
-The sequential number, still named as the etag, is represeted by `long`.
+The sequential number, still named as the etag, is represented by `long`.

 ### Identifiers